Skip to content

 kubernetes/ (Kustomize bases) apps/ ← your apps (GitOps)

-Rule: Every file you edit lives in infra/.
-You never touch k3s-lab/ for daily use.
+Rule: every file you edit lives in infra/.
+You only touch k3s-lab/ to improve the toolkit itself.

 RepoWhat it holdsYou edit?

-k3s-labAnsible roles, scripts, makefiles, manifests, testsOnly to improve the toolkit
+k3s-labAnsible roles, Helm charts, Kustomize bases, taskfiles, libs, testsonly to improve the toolkit

-infraTerraform, Ansible inventory, .env, your app manifests, MakefileYes — always
+infraTerraform, inventory, .env, app manifests, overrides, Taskfile.ymlyes — always

 1 — Bootstrap your infra repo